Building Location-Aware Applications

 Find available workers within reasonable distance.
 Factor in current job queue and skills.

 Assign job.
 Send notification with navigation link.
-Update dispatch board in real-time.
+Update dispatch board in real-time via real-time dashboard.

 Technology Stack